ibm-cloud-docs/atracker/services/at_events_acc_mgt.md

 | Field | Type | Description | Status |
 |-------|------|-------------|--------|
 | `month` | String | Indicates the month that the user selects to view usage data. | Included always in the event |
-{: caption="Table 18.
-Account usage summary requestData fields" caption-side="top"}
+{: caption="Account usage summary requestData fields" caption-side="top"}

 The following table lists the fields that are available through the `requestData` field in the events with actions `billing.account-usage-report.read`: